wortell-smart-learning/ssis-training/lab04/Exercise 1/Lab 4 Exercise 1.md

   * Lookup: TerritoryID -> SalesTerritoryAlternateKey
   * Include "SalesTerritoryKey" in output

-14. Finally, add a destination so that all rows end up in dbo.fact_ResellerSales
+13. Finally, add a destination so that all rows end up in dbo.fact_ResellerSales

 ## Test

-15. Run the package and verify the results via SQL Server Management Studio
+14. Run the package and verify the results via SQL Server Management Studio

+## Finish the package

+15. Currently, the package always appends data.
+For test purposes, add a SQL Task before the Data Flow Task, containing the command `TRUNCATE TABLE dbo.fact_ResellerSales`.
+Rename the task to "SQL Truncate fact_ResellerSales".